 What does this mean for CRTAFE students?

-- Usual physical distancing and hygiene practices will continue, particularly those around hand washing, covering coughs and sneezes and staying home if you are unwell.
+Masks are not required on campus.
+Regular campus cleaning continues, with particular attention to high contact surfaces.
+Hand sanitizer is also available across campuses in key locations.
+Usual physical distancing and hygiene practices will continue, following the Healthy WA guidelines, particularly those around hand washing, covering coughs and sneezes and staying home if you are unwell.

 If you have questions or need assistance please contact us: